hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

-In the last scenario, if the cluster has a 'shared' policy, the scheduler can fill up nodes efficiently with jobs without users having to use tools such as :ref: `worker or atools`.
+In the last scenario, if the cluster has a 'shared' policy, the scheduler can fill up nodes efficiently with jobs without users having to use tools such as :ref: `worker or atools` (worker/atools are still recommended when running a large number of tasks/jobs).
 The downside of this, however, is that misbehaving jobs of one user may cause a crash or performance degradation of another user's job.